aalto-ui/VSGUI10K/README.md

 ## Where's the data?

 Please download the data from: https://osf.io/hmg9b/.
+Files are read from the ```data``` folder, so it should be added to the root of this project.

 If you want to plot Fig. 10, you also need to download the UEyes data: https://zenodo.org/records/8010312.